pdamicoORCL/pdamicoORCL/linuxInstall.md

 ## If you have errors...

-Once you initialize Tableau Server (`tsm initialize` command below), you can’t use this JSON file method (`tsm import -f config.ldap.json` in our example) to make changes.
+Once you initialize Tableau Server (`tsm initialize` command below), you can’t use this JSON import method (`tsm import -f config.ldap.json` in our example) to make changes.
 You have to use these commands to make individual changes.
 Alternatively, you can use the tsm user-identity-store commands.

 Here is a list of common configuration commands if you want to adjust your LDAP Identity Store values after you install Tableau Server.